apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     in case of a missing Connection ID.

-    If you need to use the default boto3 credential strategy (credentials in environment variables, IAM Profile, etc.) without get warning in your logs please provide ``None`` instead of a missing connection ID.
+    If you need to use the default boto3 credential strategy (credentials in environment variables, IAM Profile, etc.) please provide ``None``, instead of a missing connection ID, to avoid getting a warning in your logs.

 .. _howto/connection:aws:configuring-the-connection: